NTHU-LSALAB/sb/README.md

 3. `files`: mandantory and optional files for the homework.
 4. `penalty_time`: time penalty for failing a test case in seconds.
 5. `cases`: test case names.

+### Runner

+Runners are used to actually run each test case, specified by the test cases' name.

+`xjudge` runs each test case with: `runner [--debug] casename executable`.
+Where:
+   * `runner` is the absolute path of the runner
+   * `--debug` is a optional flag used to enable verbose output of the runner
+   * `casename` is the name of the test case
+   * `executable` is the *target* executable built by the students' code For each case, the runner outputs JSON in stdout, with 4 attributes:
+   * `passed`: bool, whether the test case is passed
+   * `time`: float, the execution time of the test case
+   * `verdict`: string, such as `Accepted`, `Wrong Answer`, etc
+   * `details`: string, optional description for the verdict